The Ultimate Guide to Visiting Frigiliana, Spain

 Price range: €-€€

 The rooftop area is the best place to be on a sunny day in Frigiliana.
-Don’t worry about being too sunny because there are a few umbrellas that shade the tables.
+Don’t worry about being too sunny because a few umbrellas shade the tables.

 The menu isn’t as varied as in other restaurants in the area, but the food and service are good.
 You can taste some of Malaga’s traditional dishes like fried aubergines with sugar cane honey (berejenas con miel), local sheep milk cheese, croquettes and meatballs.

-I ordered a sangria jar to share and mushroom croquettes when I visited this restaurant.
+When I visited this restaurant, I ordered a sangria jar to share and mushroom croquettes.
 The sangria was delicious, and the croquettes exceeded my expectations.

 It’s a great place to enjoy a few tapas or a meal with a drink.
 You feel so comfortable and relaxed looking at the mountain and sea views that you can easily spend a few hours there.

-Overall, if you’re looking to have a meal with a view, La Tahona del Zacatin is the restaurant to go to.
+Overall, if you’re looking for a meal with a view, La Tahona del Zacatin is the restaurant to go to.

 📍 Location: Calle Zacatin, 28, 29788 Frigiliana